Types of Information Collected

 How can I contact Abbott?

-If you have questions or complaints about the use, amendment, or deletion of personal information that you have provided to us, or if you would like to opt out of future communications from an Abbott business or a particular Abbott program, please contact us by clicking on the "Contact Us" link on the Abbott Web Site.
+If you have questions about how to access personal information that Abbott holds about you, queries about other privacy matters (including breaches), or complaints about the use, amendment, or deletion of personal information that you have provided to us, or if you would like to opt out of future communications from an Abbott business or a particular Abbott program, please contact us by clicking on the "Contact Us" link on the Abbott Web Site you are visiting or by e-mailing us at firstname.lastname@example.org.
 Alternatively, you may send a letter to the following address:

 666 Doncaster Road